fyne-io/developer.fyne.io/extend/custom-widget.md

 #### Using SimpleRenderer for custom widgets

-Custom widgets built from a single `CanvasObject`, for example a container wrapping, multiple builtin widgets, can be implemented using `SimpleRenderer`.
+Custom widgets built from a single `CanvasObject`, for example a container wrapping multiple builtin widgets, can be implemented using `SimpleRenderer`.
 Below example is a custom widget that can be used as item in a list view, showing a title on the left hand side that will be truncated when too long, and